-The theme of democracy is strong.
-The idea of the new constitution in space being different to earth and how quickly democratic institutions break down is encapsulated by Markus suddenly thinking he is some sort of God: “I didn’t want to be king of the universe.
-Nevertheless, now I am”.
-When he stations guards outside his door, the transformation is almost complete.
-Some human traits remain the same even hundreds of thousands of miles from Earth.
-It is fascinating to watch politics seem into space too.
-Think of Julia Bliss Flaherty when she begins turning people against each other in search of furthering her own aims: “The perception of neglect by the powers that be on the Izzy leads to a bit of a chip on the shoulder attitude”.
-This as she operates in the shadows cunningly working on her own vision.
-I naively thought that with the human population at a historic low, that people would work with one goal in mind.
-Maybe I do not understand humans at all.
+Stephenson critiques democracy in Seveneves: think of the lightning speed at which the new constitution in space deteriorates into Markus suddenly believing that he is God: “I didn’t want to be king of the universe.
+Nevertheless, now, I am”.
+When he stations guards outside his door, the transformation to autocracy is complete.
+Politics in space is an important factor.
+Consider Julia Bliss Flaherty when she begins to turn people against each other in search of furthering her own aims, “the perception of neglect by the powers that be on the Izzy leads to a bit of a chip on the shoulder attitude”.